 The bass drum patterns on these single paradiddle drum beats are fairly simple.
-Once you’ve mastered these drum beats as notated, use some of your favorite bass drum patterns instead.
+Once you’ve mastered them, sub in some of your favorite bass drum patterns instead.

-Exercise #3 is a very typical single paradiddle 16th note drum fill.
+Exercise #3 is a typical single paradiddle 16th note drum fill.
 The majority of strokes are played on the snare drum.
-The only exceptions are the ones on counts 1 and 3, which are performed on the floor tom; and the ones on counts 2 and 4, which are played on the hi-tom.
+The only exceptions are the ones on counts 1 and 3, which are performed on the floor tom; and the ones on counts 2 and 4, which are played on the high tom.

 Exercise #4 is another single paradiddle 16th note drum fill.
-In this exercise, the single strokes are scattered around the drums – snare and hi-tom on counts 1 and 3, and snare and floor tom on counts 2 and 4.
-The double strokes are kept on the same surface for each count – floor tom on counts 1 and 3, and hi-tom on counts 2 and 4.
+In this exercise, the single strokes are scattered around the drums – snare and high tom on counts 1 and 3, and snare and floor tom on counts 2 and 4.
+The double strokes are kept on the same surface for each count – floor tom on counts 1 and 3, and high tom on counts 2 and 4.

 See More »